Wall Street Analyst Initiated Univar Solutions Inc. [UNVR]. What else is Wall St. saying

 Sponsored

-Univar Solutions Inc. represents 165.90 million in outstanding shares, while the company has a total market value of $5.08 billion with the latest information.
-UNVR stock price has been found in the range of $29.81 to $31.31.
+About Univar SolutionsUnivar Solutions (NYSE: UNVR) is a leading global specialty chemical and ingredient distributor representing a premier portfolio from the world’s leading producers.
+With the industry’s largest private transportation fleet and technical sales force, unparalleled logistics know-how, deep market and regulatory knowledge, formulation and recipe development, and leading digital tools, the Company is well-positioned to offer tailored solutions and value-added services to a wide range of markets, industries, and applications.
+While fulfilling its purpose to help keep communities healthy, fed, clean and safe, Univar Solutions is committed to helping customers and suppliers innovate and focus on Growing Together.
+Learn more at www.univarsolutions.com.

+The results of the trading session contributed to over 7300613 shares changing hands.
+Over the past one week, the price volatility of Univar Solutions Inc. stands at 3.96% while the volatility over the past one month is 3.09%.

-If compared to the average trading volume of 1.27M shares, UNVR reached a trading volume of 2672722 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for UNVR stock reached $5.11 billion, with 165.90 million shares outstanding and 161.74 million shares in the current float.
+Compared to the average trading volume of 1.33M shares, UNVR reached a trading volume of 7300613 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for UNVR shares is $34.55 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on UNVR stock is a recommendation set at 2.00.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.